The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Mexico: Zachary Rabinor of Journey

 Though it’s slightly outside the Riviera Maya (the boundaries of which are Puerto Morelos and Tulum), the Museo Maya de Cancun is well worth the trip.
-Designed by Mexican architect Alberto García Lascurain, this modern white building is in startling contrast to its contents: Mayan ceramics, jewelry, carvings, and other artifacts from the state of Quintana Roo (of which Cancun and the Riviera Maya are a part), as well as pieces from the farther corners of that ancient empire—which once stretched to present-day Honduras.
+Designed by Mexican architect Alberto García Lascurain, this modern white building is in startling contrast to its contents: Mayan ceramics, jewelry, carvings, and other artifacts from the state of Quintana Roo, as well as pieces from the farther corners of that ancient empire—which once stretched to present-day Honduras.
 Skip the ruins outside; they’re unrestored and pale in comparison to the sites at Tulum and Coba.

 Walk among the archeological sites at Tulum or Coba—both once-great cities of the Mayan empire—before they are open to the public, with a professional archaeologist as your guide to help explain your surroundings.
 The huge numbers of visitors who flock to these famous ruins during opening hours really detract from the experience; being there without anyone else—including pushy hawkers and even the site’s staff—allows you to imagine these mystical places as they were when inhabited by the Maya.

 Take a cab to the beach club at Maroma Paradise (15 minutes from downtown Playa del Carmen), and pay the 100-peso (approximately $5) entrance fee for access to one of the best beaches in the Riviera Maya.
-Though the place can get busy with activities (everything from snorkeling to camel safaris) during the week, it’s calmer and makes for a good spot to chill out on weekends.
+Though the place can get busy with activities (everything from snorkeling to camel safaris) during the week, it’s a bit calmer on weekends, particularly Sundays.

 Starting a week after Easter Sunday through June, and then late October up until the Thanksgiving week: Rates are low throughout the Riviera Maya, resorts not too crowded, and the weather is pleasant (mid to high 80s) with little rain.

 Avoid summer for a number of reasons: It’s very hot, crowded with families, and there is always the chance of a hurricane.
 Hotel rates are highest during Christmas, Easter, President’s Day week, and spring break.